Diagnosing ADHD in Children

 Above all, don’t panic.
 With appropriate treatment, people with ADHD do well.
 And don’t forget: ADHD is about biology and neurology; it is in no way your fault.

-Diagnosing a Child with ADHD
+How is a Child Diagnosed with ADHD?

 Most people follow an “Aha” moment with an appointment to see a pediatrician or general practitioner.
 That makes sense, but before agreeing to treatment, “ask how many other cases of ADHD the doctor has treated, and what the plans and outcomes were,” says Russell Barkley, Ph.D., a clinical professor of psychiatry and pediatrics at the Medical University of South Carolina.
 If the doctor has handled only a few cases, you might be better off going to a specialist — developmental pediatrician, psychiatrist, or psychologist — who has significant experience with ADHD.